TABLE OF CONTENTS

 Learn How to Consume Cannabis Safely and Legally

 In legal states, many cannabis users are able to consume cannabis discreetly and respectfully without having any issues.
 As long as you follow the hotel’s smoking policy and your state laws, you should be safe.
 Understanding the rules and regulations of the state you are in can help you stay out of trouble.

-If you want to learn about the latest cannabis laws across the country and complete a comprehensive industry training program, enroll in Cannabis Training University’s online cannabis college.
+If you want to learn about the latest cannabis laws across the country and complete a comprehensive industry training program, enroll in Cannabis Training University’s marijuana school.